DVergaraM/To-Do/README.md

 ## Discord Bot Configuration

-This README file outlines how to set up your `config.example.json` for your Discord bot.
+This README file outlines how to set up your `example.env` for your Discord bot.

 ### Setup